tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ## 🤖 ML Model Performance

+Three models were trained and rigorously evaluated on the same 20% hold-out test set — no data leakage, no look-ahead bias.
+All metrics are computed on **unseen data only**, ensuring real-world reliability of the reported scores.

 | Rank | Model | R² Score | RMSE | MAE | MAPE |
 |:----:|-------|:--------:|:----:|:---:|:----:|
 | 🥇 | **Ridge Regression** | **0.9567** | **₹18.87** | **₹14.10** | **1.00%** |